keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-03-05|The effect of intergalactic dark matter at micro-evolutionary scales 2018-03-19|Emergent properties in simple single-agent systems 2018-04-02|The effect of black holes on the retinal system of ciclids in Lake Victoria in winter when it is cloudy
+2018-02-26|The effect of intergalactic dark matter at micro-evolutionary scales 2018-03-05|Emergent properties in simple single-agent systems 2018-03-19|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy
+2018-04-02|The effect of alternative universes on Darwinian sexual selection on costless and honest traits in species in those universes

 ## Discussed